Lochnair/netlink-bindings/README.md

 - `--features=netlink-bindings/deny-unknown-attrs` - treat unknown attributes
 as errors.

+Additional attributes can specified in .override.yaml file located alongside the main specification file.

 ## To-do

 - Testing (for each sensible netlink family and for parsing primitives).